elastic/connectors/docs/sync-rules/SALESFORCE.md

 See the [Developer guide](../../docs/DEVELOPING.md) for setting up connectors.

+The advanced sync rules consists of a set of rules where each rule have these 2 parameters:

+1. `query` : The salesforce query to fetch the documents
+2. `language` : Salesforce query language.
+Allowed values are **SOQL** and **SOSL**.

 ### Example advanced sync rules

 #### Two rules for indexing content based on the query language specified i.e. SOQL and SOSL.